-Takeaways from town hall: Trump says sexual assault case was ‘fake,’ calls Jan.
+Trump says sexual assault case was ‘fake,’ calls Jan.
 6 ‘a beautiful day’

 Trump skipped attending the trial and did not testify in his own defense during the proceedings, with jurors instead being shown video from a pretrial deposition, making Wednesday the first time he’s had to face a public questioning in the case.

-Trump, when asked by moderator Kaitlan Collins about the verdict, said his poll numbers went up and repeated his statements that he didn’t know Carroll, though at least one photograph has surfaced of them together.
+Trump, when asked by CNN moderator Kaitlan Collins about the verdict, said his poll numbers went up and repeated his statements that he didn’t know Carroll, though at least one photograph has surfaced of them together.

 “I don’t know her.
 I never met her.
 I had no idea who she is.”
 He dismissed a question about Collins about whether it would impact his standing with female voters and in response, he launched into a recounting of Carroll’s claims in a mocking voice, drawing laughs and claps from the live audience.
 Collins tried to interrupt but Trump continued and called it “a fake story” and referred to Carroll as “a wack job.”